 Here are a few quotes from alumni to tell you more:

 - “I'd never seen turtles before, and as they're my favorite animals, this was such a special experience.
 You get to see many turtles in their natural environment; feeding, nesting and babies heading to the sea for their first swim.” -- Ella

 - “When arriving, and learning of the place whilst I was there, I realized that this place was special, and diversity and a powerful sense of love spiraled through the community, from the locals who had been there for twenty, thirty years, to the volunteers.” -- Joseph

-With a perfect 100% score from three GoOverseas reviewers, IVS’s sea turtle project in Ecuador is a great place to get some experience working with sea turtles in the field.
+With a perfect 100% score from three GoOverseas reviewers, IVS’s sea turtle project in Ecuador is a great place to get some hands-on experience working with sea turtles in the field.

 This program is run in partnership with a local NGO in the small fishing village of Puerto Lopez, and not only works with nesting turtles but has at-sea telemetry projects as well!
 In your spare time, you have easy access to beautiful diving, beaches, and national parks right in the same region.